 - ½ teaspoon sea salt

-- 1 to 2 cups grated cheddar or pepper jack cheese
+- 1-2 cups grated cheddar or pepper jack cheese

-- Brown ground beef and onion a large cast iron skillet (12-inch size).
+- Brown ground beef and onion a large cast iron skillet.
 Stir in chopped bell pepper, tomatoes, garlic, corn, olives, salt, cumin, chili powder, and tomato paste.
 Bring to a boil; reduce heat, cover, and let simmer 10 minutes.

 - Meanwhile, mix sourdough starter, corn flour, buttermilk, salt, and baking soda together.
-Pour over the hot meat mixture and sprinkle with grated cheese.
+Pour over hot meat mixture and sprinkle with grated cheese.